ttateluc/twitter-sa-trader/README.md

 I have chosen to use Python because of its many excellent data-related libraries, such as Pandas and Numpy, and the language's relative slowness is not a concern, given the strategy used.
 Additionally, Python is the language I am most comfortable with and there is an extensive support community for algorithmic trading using Python and its libraries.

-The logging is mostly commented out because of log limits on QuantConnect, so do uncomment these at your discretion.
+The logging is mostly commented out.

 ## Alpha model